cesniti/erinot_xsd/README.md

 This repository aims to record and keep track of versions of technical documents related the temporary Working group CESNI/TI/ERI.

-The technical documents (XSD Schema) reflects the ERI Standards of the european commission : [COMMISSION IMPLEMENTING REGULATION (EU) 2019/1744 of 17 September 2019 on technical specifications for electronic ship reporting in inland navigation and repealing Regulation (EU) No 164/2010](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32019R1744&from=EN)
+The technical documents (XSD Schema) reflect the ERI Standards of the european commission : [COMMISSION IMPLEMENTING REGULATION (EU) 2019/1744 of 17 September 2019 on technical specifications for electronic ship reporting in inland navigation and repealing Regulation (EU) No 164/2010](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32019R1744&from=EN)

-The future Standard ES-RIS 2021/1 is buddling the Standard related to technical services and will be available in 2021 on the https://cesni.eu website.
+The future Standard ES-RIS 2021/1 is bundling the Standard related to technical services and will be available in 2021 on the https://cesni.eu website.
 The future Standard ES-RIS 2023/3 is in progress and *could* include technical files such as XSD fileS.

 ## Getting started